 Waivers: Streamlined waiver process for participating districts (seat time for GSA, certification requirements, etc.)

-Expert TA: Funded by philanthropy
+Expert TA: Funded by philanthropy.
+The State should vet professional development resources.

 Evaluation: Evaluation of pilot and publication of report

-Networking: Conference and networking opportunities for pilot districts to create a community of practice
+Networking: Conference and networking opportunities for pilot districts to create a community of practice.
+Take advantage of technology to allow districts to learn from one another and use existing resources including ROEs.
+“Developing” districts will have a role in coaching the “replicating” districts.
+Residency models for teachers and administrators in the replicating districts should be considered.
+The networking models should focus on bringing teachers together to address similar subject areas, in addition to the administrators.

+Communications Supports: Communication toolkit and coaching for engaging stakeholders

 Library of Models: Documentation of pilot models for future replication

 Timeline: